imohag9/POMLSDK.jl/docs/src/usage/creating_prompts.md

 ## Adding Semantic Tags

-POMLSDK provides several functions for adding semantic tags that correspond to the POML standard:
+PomlSDK provides several functions for adding semantic tags that correspond to the POML standard:

 ```julia
 # Add a role (typically for system instructions)